 - Ideal Height: This DIY dog washing station is 30 inches high.
 That’s 6 inches lower than most kitchen counters.
-However, you can scale the station to any height that works best for you.
+Most dog washing stations are at least 12 to 24 inches high to make it easier to reach the dog, but depending on your height and the size of your dog, you can scale the station to any height that works best for you.

 - Hot and Cold Water Supply: Your canine companion appreciates tepid or room temperature water.
 Besides, warm water cleans better than cold water.
 For this, you’ll need a faucet with both hot and cold water supply.